reusablebeans/codingRoadmap/README.md

-# githubTest
+# codingRoadmap
-A simple test repository to help me learn the in's and out's of GitHub.
+A simple GitHub repository to help myself (and possibly others) with different avenues within coding to pursue.